gengyf2333/horror_vn_study/README.md

 ---

-## 5. Using the Generated Files in Unity
+## 4. Using the Generated Files in Unity

+Download `Horror_VN_Unity_project/` folder.

 To use the generated materials in Unity:

-1. Copy the generated story JSON file into the Unity story data folder, such as `Assets/StreamingAssets/`.
+1. Copy the generated story JSON file into the Unity story data folder, `Assets/StreamingAssets/pre-horror`.
-2. Copy generated background images into the Unity background image folder.
+2. Copy whole generated `horrorified` folder and `neutral` folder into the Unity background image folder, `Assets/Resources/pre-horror`.
-3. Copy generated character sprites into the Unity character sprite folder.
-4. Make sure the asset IDs in the JSON match the image filenames.
+3. Make sure the asset IDs in the JSON match the image filenames.
+It should be the same, but please double check for safety.

 For example, if the JSON contains: